ManuNatale/eyeStrainReminder/Readme.txt

 - Run Install.bat
 - Or you can run the code in console

+Usage:
+  By Default reminder notification are send every 20 minutes, but feel free to modify it how you what by changing the value of "waiting" in the "win10NotifLookAway.py" file.

   You can add a sound too, just name it "sound.mp3" and place it in this folder: "C:\Users\%USERNAME%\Documents\win10NotifLookAway"

+  You can uninstall it simply by running "Uninstall.bat"